Physico-chemical Regulation of Biological Systems across Scales

 Grow Your Vision

-Sree is a final year graduate student with Dr. Tapomoy Bhattacharjee at the National Centre for Biological Sciences, Bangalore.
-He works at the interface of soft matter biophysics, mechanobiology, and bioengineering.
+I am a final year graduate student with Dr. Tapomoy Bhattacharjee at the National Centre for Biological Sciences, Bangalore.
+I work at the interface of soft matter biophysics, mechanobiology, and bioengineering.